SEN Homeschooling Curriculum: Flexible Homeschooling for Children with Special Needs and Learning Differences

 This post shares a simple, visual, hands-on approach that helped—especially for children with autism, developmental delays, or other learning differences.

 Learn how executive functioning challenges can affect your child’s focus, routines, time management, and everyday tasks.
-This post also includes a free checklist and a 7-day plan to help you start with small supports at home.
+Find practical support for building independence, plus a free checklist and 7-day plan to help you get started at home.

 Classroom Observation Checklist for Teachers